algorithmx/book/Golovanov.Chapter-04-all.md

 An extrusion solid constructed on a closed composite curve is shown in Fig. 4.7.2.

 In some cases it is required to construct an extrusion solid with sloping side faces.
-In this case we construct an offset curve for the planar generator curve and move it by the vector \( d \).
+In this case we construct an offset curve for the planar generator curve and move it by the vector $d$.
 If the generation curve is a composite curve, then the offset curve should also be composite and must contain the same number of segments.
-In general, the side faces of the extrusion solid with slope are ruled surfaces, each of which is constructed on a segment (4.7.2), and the corresponding segment of the offset curve is displaced by vector \( d \).
+In general, the side faces of the extrusion solid with slope are ruled surfaces, each of which is constructed on a segment (4.7.2), and the corresponding segment of the offset curve is displaced by vector $d$.
 The tangent of the slope angle of the side faces is equal to the ratio of the offset to the length of the extrusion.

 A revolution solid is obtained when the guide curve is a circle or arc.
-Let the axis of rotation pass through point \( p \), and its direction be specified by the unit vector \( i = (i_1, i_2, i_3) \).
+Let the axis of rotation pass through point $p$, and its direction be specified by the unit vector $i = (i_1, i_2, i_3)$.
 The side faces of the solid of revolution are described by surfaces (2.3.3), where the generator curves are the curves (4.7.2).

 ![Fig. 4.7.3.](image3)

 ![Fig. 4.7.4.](image4)

 The rotation axis should not intersect the side faces.
 For the solid not to be turned inside out, the rotation axis direction and traversal of the generator must be consistent.
 Let us specify the positive direction of the rotation axis for the closed generator curve.
 Suppose we are on the side of the plane (4.7.1) where motion along the generation curve appears to be counterclockwise.
-Accept the direction of vector \( i \) when viewing along which the generator curve is on the left as the positive direction of the rotation. axis.
+Accept the direction of vector $i$ when viewing along which the generator curve is on the left as the positive direction of the rotation. axis.
 If the rotation angle is $2\pi$, then the shell of the solid has torus topology; otherwise it has prism topology.
 In the former case the shell does not have end faces.
 A solid of revolution with prism topology is shown in Fig. 4.7.3.

 Fig. 4.7.4 shows a solid of revolution that can be constructed on an open composite planar curve.
 Perpendiculars are dropped from the endpoints of the generator curve to the rotation axis.
 The perpendiculars are then used to construct the corresponding faces.
 Unlike the previous example, the solid shown in Fig. 4.7.4. is osculating with the rotation axis.
 These solids are called spheroids.